voxpupuli/puppet-varnish/REFERENCE.md

 ### <a name="varnish--vcl--acl"></a>`varnish::vcl::acl`

-acl
-Class defines an ACL Type of Varnish.
+Defines an ACL Type of Varnish.
 Defined ACL's must be used in VCL

 #### Parameters